Clonazepam: 7 things you should know

 - Body aches and pains, palpitations, memory disturbance, headache, tiredness, and several other side effects have also been reported.

 - May rarely cause respiratory depression (unusually slow and shallow breathing).
 The risk is greater with larger dosages of clonazepam, in people with pre-existing respiratory conditions, or if clonazepam is used in addition to other medications that also cause respiratory depression (such as opioids).

 - Clonazepam is potentially addictive and may cause both emotional and physical dependence.
 The lowest dose should be used for the shortest possible time.
 Clonazepam supplies may be sought out by drug seekers.

-- As with other anticonvulsants, clonazepam may increase the risk of suicidal thoughts or behavior which may be noticeable as early as 1 week following administration.
+- As with other anticonvulsants, clonazepam may increase the risk of suicidal thoughts or behavior which may be noticeable as early as one week following initiation.

 - Women should not breastfeed their baby while receiving clonazepam.